ElisabethKAndersson/portfolio_project_3/README.md

 This is a Battleship game for one player.
 This is a simplified version of the classic Battleship game.
-The player has to guess where on a board an number of ships are hidden before they run out of turns.
+The player has to guess where on a board a number of ships are hidden before they run out of turns.
 If they hit all the ships they win the game.

 ![battleship_responsive](https://github.com/ElisabethKAndersson/portfolio_project_3/assets/131455964/72314d0b-c4f3-47c4-a88a-e577f5419aa0)